 Pathways are provided for pedestrians and bicycles parallel to the transit corridor and leading towards it from surrounding land uses.
 There are three major breaks in the transit corridor where auto usage would be restricted.
 These occur midway between the north-south arterials in the west, center and eastern portions of the site.
 The breaks in the west and center areas occurs in largely residential districts.
 In these areas the pathway/transit corridor passes through open space/recreational areas.
 Multifamily housing units open out to these zones to maximize green areas related to the housing.
 The break to the east occurs in the central commercial district.
 In this area the two transit lines cross at a central square and a pedestrian zone is provided along the transit corridor.
-The east-west bicycle path is separated from the transit corridor.
+The east-west bicycle path is separated from the transit corridor at the central district.
+The bicycle pathway is several blocks south of the transit corridor.
 This permits easy through movement of bicyclists away from the commercial area, yet still maintaining bicycle access to buildings in the commercial district.